 The Free Entitlement for 2, 3 and 4 year olds funding scheme is open to day nurseries, pre-schools and childminders in West Sussex that meet the scheme criteria.
 The terms and conditions for providers are outlined in the provider declaration document below.
 Providers who join the scheme must adhere to these.

-The base level of funding that all providers receive for 2 year olds is £5.47 an hour and for 3 and 4 year olds is £4.72 an hour.
+The base level of funding that all providers receive for 2 year olds is £5.47 an hour rising to £6.04 from summer 2023 term and for 3 and 4 year olds is £4.72 an hour rising to £4.97 from summer 2023 term.
 The funding is not a subsidy towards a provider’s normal fees as the entitlement is for a free place.